slothenly/spellbreak-subreddit-css/README.md

 2. Upload the banner image you want to use with the name "top-banner" (case sensitive)
 3. Upload the text post icon you want with the name "text-post-icon" (case sensitive)

-If you have any questions, feel free to reach out to me on Reddit (/u/gearphreak).
+If you have any questions, feel free to reach out to me on Reddit at /u/gearphreak.
 Enjoy!